 Contractors are businesses, not employees

-Once you’ve got that figure, simply add 30% to account for overheads and non-billable time.
+Once you’ve got that figure, add at least 30% to account for overheads and non-billable time.
 This helps to account for the costs and the work you have to do to keep your business functioning, such as:

 - Time spent marketing your business